Transition Network Analysis: A Novel Framework for Modeling, Visualizing, and Identifying the Temporal Patterns of

 \section{Introduction}

-The significance of studying the learning process lies in the fact that learning cannot be directly observed but rather manifests in ``the very actions that learners perform'' and how they unfold over time \cite[p.~269]{Winne_2010}.
+The significance of studying the learning process lies in the fact that learning cannot be directly observed but rather manifests itself in ``the very actions that learners perform'' and how these actions unfold over time \cite[p.~269]{Winne_2010}.
 These events may be more indicative of learning than their descriptions and potentially more accurate than recollections or intentions of learning \cite{Gašević_Jovanović_Pardo_Dawson_2017}.
-A significant body of literature has embraced such a view and applied a variety of temporal lenses to chart the evolution of the learning processes \cite{Malmberg_Järvelä_Järvenoja_2017,Matcha_Gašević_Ahmad_Uzir_Jovanović_Pardo_Maldonado-Mahauad_Pérez-Sanagustín_2019,Reimann_2009,Saint_Gaševic_Matcha_Uzir_Pardo_2020}.
-However, capturing the full breadth of the learning processes requires a multifaceted approach due to the plurality of temporal levels, relational aspects, and interdependencies among learning events \cite{Chen_Poquet_2020,Poquet_Dawson_Dowell_2017,Saint_Gaševic_Matcha_Uzir_Pardo_2020}.
-Whereas several methods exist, approaches that capture ---and take the full potential of--- the relational and temporal dimensions of learning data are still needed.
-To address this issue, we introduce a novel theory-informed, practical learning analytics method to address questions of significance for learning analytics and the learning sciences at large called \textbf{Transition Network Analysis (TNA)}, a new framework ---and software--- for analyzing and modeling the learning processes.
+A significant body of literature has embraced such a view and applied a variety of lenses to chart the evolution of learning processes \cite{Malmberg_Järvelä_Järvenoja_2017,Matcha_Gašević_Ahmad_Uzir_Jovanović_Pardo_Maldonado-Mahauad_Pérez-Sanagustín_2019,Reimann_2009,Saint_Gaševic_Matcha_Uzir_Pardo_2020}.
+However, capturing the full breadth of learning processes requires a multifaceted approach due to the plurality of temporal levels, relational aspects, and interdependencies between learning events \cite{Chen_Poquet_2020,Poquet_Dawson_Dowell_2017,Saint_Gaševic_Matcha_Uzir_Pardo_2020}.
+Whereas several methods exist, approaches that capture ---and take full advantage of--- the relational and temporal dimensions of learning data are needed.
+To address this issue, we introduce a novel theory-informed learning analytics method to address questions of significance for learning analytics and the learning sciences at large called \textbf{Transition Network Analysis (TNA)}, a new framework ---and software--- for analyzing and modeling the learning processes.
 TNA integrates ---and builds on--- Stochastic Process Mining (SPM) and probabilistic network (PN) models for graph representation and analysis.
 The result is a modeling approach that not only takes advantage of the capabilities of both methods but also offers several functions beyond either framework alone.